TITLE Executive Director, English Language Institute

 4. Works with the directors of International Programs, University General Counsel, and other entities to oversee the development of policies and guidelines and to ensure that ethical practices are maintained in the ELI.

-13. Serves on designated University committees and taskforces as requested.
+11. Serves on designated University committees and task forces as requested.

-15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as requested by the Associate Vice President for International Programs.
+13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as requested by the Associate Vice President for International Education and Training.

-The Executive Director, ELI reports to the Associate Vice President of International Programs and supervises instructional staff, professional staff, clerical and support staff, graduate assistants, and student employees.
+The Executive Director, ELI reports to the Associate Vice President for International Education and Training and full-time and part-time staff.

 OFFICE OF HUMAN RESOURCES